It is all about the

 User Experience Design

-I’m a UX Architect from Boulder, CO with a wealth of experience working both in in-house and agency environments.
-My work consists of UX research and analysis of data derived from user testing, observations, interviews and Google Analytics.
+I’m a UX Architect from Boulder, CO with a wealth of experience working both in in-house and in agency environments.
+My work consists of UX research and analysis of data based on user testing, observations, interviews and analytics.
 I specialize in goal planning, conducting user research and synthesizing data that I put to use to architect multiple leveled solutions to usability problems.

 I'm happy to connect and network with other design enthusiastic professionals.